I CAN’T KEEP STILL

 Superlative

 Politics and advertising often communicate with superlatives that have little to do with reality.
-This campaign, which emerged after Trump came to power, satirises election campaigns.
+This campaign, which emerged after Trump came to power the first time, satirises election campaigns.

 Joachim Baldauf Photographer